Azure/azure-rest-api-specs/specification/compute/resource-manager/readme.cli.md

     - name: List all managed disks in a resource group.
     - name: VirtualMachineRunCommandList
     - name: List Container Services
-    - name: Create a proximity placement group.
+    - name: List proximity placement groups in a subscription.
     - name: List all disk encryption sets in a subscription.
     - name: List availability sets in a subscription.
     - name: List galleries in a subscription.